-All of those similarities mean that it can be pretty tough to choose between them.
+All of those similarities mean it can be pretty tough to choose between them.

 Well, here’s some good news:

-Whether you choose Kinsta or Flywheel, you’re going to have an excellent WordPress host.
-These are both great managed WordPress hosts, so you’re not going to make a “wrong” decision no matter what.
+Whether you choose Kinsta or Flywheel, you’re going to have an excellent WordPress host, so you’re not going to make a ‘wrong’ decision no matter what.

-With that being said, there are some differences between Kinsta vs Flywheel that might push you in one direction or another.
-In this post, I’m going to help you understand what those differences are by comparing these hosts in five key areas: Features, Performance (based on my own performance tests), Dashboard experience, Pricing and Support.
+With that being said, there are some differences between them that may push you in one direction or another.
+In this post, I’m going to help you to understand what those differences are by comparing these hosts in five key areas: Features, Performance (based on my own performance tests), Dashboard experience, Pricing and Support.

 Kinsta vs Flywheel: Quick Introductions to Both Hosts